Haoming02/sd-webui-prompt-format/README.md

 ### Note
 1. Since the formatting in `Auto` mode is triggered at the same time as the generation, the immediate image might not have its prompts updated.

 2. Some Extensions *(**eg.** [tagcomplete](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete))* listen to the text editing event, meaning the formatting will cause them to be triggered.
 You can disable updating the actual prompts in the `Prompt Format` settings to prevent this.
+Though you may need to manually type something else for the prompt to get actually updated.